+1. Infants

-- 1. Infants - a.
+- a.
 Explain the need for adequate fluid intake. - b.
 Do not use laxatives such as Castoria or Fleet Phosphate enemas; do not use mineral oil for infants (risk of aspiration pneumonia). - c.
-Counsel on overall quality of diet and dietary needs appropriate for the age of the infant: - 1) if breastfeeding continue to breastfeed - if feeding milk based formula insure proper mixing/concentration and that intake is appropriate for age; - avoid constipating fruits such as bananas, apple sauce and pears; - 4) encourage fruit juices with sorbitol such as prune, plum and some apple juices; - 5) discontinue solids if introduced too early; - 6) if infant is consuming milk-based formula, encourage use of formula with prebiotics (e.g., Gerber Good Start Gentle Plus), which have been shown to decrease the risk of constipation. - d.
+Counsel on overall quality of diet and dietary needs appropriate for the age of the infant: - 1) limit milk intake to that appropriate for age; - 2) avoid constipating fruits such as bananas, apple sauce and pears; - 3) encourage fruit juices with sorbitol such as prune, plum and some apple juices; - 4) discontinue solids if introduced too early; - 5) if infant is consuming milk-based formula, encourage use of formula with prebiotics (e.g., Gerber Good Start Gentle Plus), which have been shown to decrease the risk of constipation. - d.
 Honey or homegrown herbal teas should not be served to an infant less than 1 year of age since it may contain botulism spores that may cause infantile botulism. - e.
 Controlled trials with infant formula have not shown a relationship between iron in the formula and constipation. - f.
 Explain vicious cycle: constipation enlarges the colon; an enlarged colon is weaker leading to more constipation.
 If the cycle is not interrupted, the result can be debilitating for a child and family.